european-dynamics-rnd/circuloos-data-platform/Readme.md

 5. Click ```Generate NGSI-LD JSON``` button.
 If any of the required data is not filled a error message will appear
 6. _optional_ Click ```Show NGSI-LD JSON``` button to see the generated NGSI-LD JSON with all the data
 6. _optional_ Click ```Download NGSI-LD JSON``` button to see the generated NGSI-LD JSON with all the data
+7. _optional_ Click ```Check connectivity with CIRCULOOS platform``` to check the connectivity with the CIRCULOOS platform.
-7. Click ```Send data to CIRCOLOOS platform``` button to send the NGSI-LD JSON to the local or CIRCULOOS platform.
+8. Click ```Send data to CIRCOLOOS platform``` button to send the NGSI-LD JSON to the local or CIRCULOOS platform.
 A popup message will inform you about the status of the operation

 ![screenshoot](./leather_board_outline/images/Screenshot_leather-board-outline-irregular.png)